-The amounts payable under this Ag greement are as under: Due Date Amount (Rs.) • es hereunto have set and subscribe nemselves their heirs, successors a ed their hands the day, month and year nd administrators and assigns.
+The amounts payable under this Agreement are as under:

+Due Date Amount (Rs.)

+IN WITNESS WHEREOF the parties hereunto have set and subscribed their hands the day, month and year hereinbefore mentioned and bind themselves their heirs, successors and administrators and assigns.

 Witness: 1.

+Signature of Hirer

+Witness: 2.

-Signature of Hirer Witness: 2.
-Signature of Owner (2) Agreement for Hire-Purchase - Another Form - Financier with a Guarantor (Three Party Agreement) Owner") which expression of the first part and the the second part and the (hereinafter called "the(hereinafter called the "Hirer"(hereinafter called "the guarantor" from the dealer in order to let the sa ame to the hirer on the terms and conthe payment of the hire and perform oods described in the Schedule A hereto onditions hereinafter appearing and the nance of other conditions by the hirer in WHEREBY in consideration of the above it is agreed between the parti es as follows: Paras 1, 2, 3, 4, 5, 6, 7, 8 and 9 sar me as in Form No. 1. breach of the terms of this contract by the hirer, he shall restore posses ideration of the premises, and in case of sion of the asset to the owner and shal wher alongwith any other sum that may Para 11 the same as para 10 in For rm No. 1.
+Signature of Owner

+(2) Agreement for Hire-Purchase - Another Form - Financier with a Guarantor

+(Three Party Agreement)

+THIS AGREEMENT made thi is day BETWEEN th ne (hereinafter called "the Owner") which expression of the first part and the (hereinafter called the "Hirer" which expression) of the second part and the (hereinafter called "the guarantor" which expression) of the third part.

+WHEREAS the owner on the request of the hirer has purchased the goods described in the Schedule A hereto from the dealer in order to let the same to the hirer on the terms and conditions hereinafter appearing and the guarantor has agreed to guarantee the payment of the hire and performance of other conditions by the hirer in accordance with the terms of this agreement.

+WHEREBY in consideration of the above it is agreed between the parties as follows: Paras 1, 2, 3, 4, 5, 6, 7, 8 and 9 same as in Form No. 1.

+10. Consequences of breach: The guarantor further agrees that in consideration of the premises, and in case of breach of the terms of this contract by the hirer, he shall restore possession of the asset to the owner and shall pay such sums of hire of the asset as may have fallen due to the owner alongwith any other sum that may become payable to the owner.

+Para 11 the same as para 10 in Form No. 1.
 Schedule A & B as in Form No. 1.

-IN WITNESS WHEREOF, etc. sam e as in Form No. 1.
+IN WITNESS WHEREOF, etc. same as in Form No. 1.
 With suitable change for guarantor.

-(3) Agreement for Hire-Purchase of Printing Machinery (hereinafter called "the hirer") of the WITNESSETH:
+(3) Agreement for Hire-Purchase of Printing Machinery

-WITN
+WITNESSETH: